 Our name is Touchstone Orthopaedic Care.
 In times gone by, a touchstone was a dark piece of schist or jasper that was used to test precious metals for purity.
 That name has since evolved to mean: “a standard or criterion by which similar things are judged or recognized”, this is the definition which lead to the use of “Touchstone” as the name of our program.
 We know that with our goal, our care and our team we will become the orthopaedic program that is the standard for others to be measured by.

 Our goal is to provide each patient with high quality orthopaedic care in a healing environment.
 A superior patient experience will be achieved through listening, compassion, safe care, shared decision making and complete and accurate patient education.
 We are here to serve each patient, recognizing their individual needs.

 Our care will be patient focused, compassionate and innovative.
 Family and coaches will be included in every step of the process.
 Concerns and suggestions will be accepted graciously and addressed quickly.
 Quality orthopaedic care will be our passion.
 We commonly see patients for the following:

-Starting in the fall of 2019 we now offer robotic-arm assisted surgery technology for partial and total knee replacements.
+Since the fall of 2019, we have offered robotic-arm assisted surgery technology for partial and total knee replacements.
 To learn more about our Mako Robotic-Arm Assisted Technology click here.

-To schedule an appointment or for further questions please call (402) 759-8201 or email email@example.com.
+To schedule an appointment or for further questions please call (402) 759-8201 or email Sue Keenan at email@example.com.